How many private renters are there in the London Borough of Richmond upon Thames?

 Do private landlords in Richmond have to get a licence?

-At the moment, only landlords renting out larger Houses in Multiple Occupation (three or more storeys, with five or more people in more than one household) need to get a licence in Richmond.
+At the moment, larger Houses in Multiple Occupation (where five or more people who aren’t all members of one family share a kitchen, or a bathroom, or a toilet) need to get a licence in Richmond.
 The council has not introduced any additional or selective licensing scheme.
-Moreover, by August 2016, Richmond upon Thames Council had only issued 49 licences, in total!

 Does Richmond council run a non-profit letting agency for private renters?